nthodgson/wheatcoin/README.md

 Compile main.c with the following command line arguments:
 - gcc main.c sha-256.c -o main -g

+(May also need to compile hasher.c, if so):
+- gcc hasher.c sha-256.c -o hasher -g

 ### Execution Specifications

 Run main.c with the following command line arguments: